CAFuser: Condition-Aware Multimodal Fusion for Robust Semantic Perception of Driving Scenes: Introduction

 Thus, our novel condition-aware multimodal fusion network design comprises a shared backbone for all modalities, combined with individual lightweight \emph{feature adapters}~\cite{gao2024clip} for each modality.
 We project all sensor inputs onto the image plane, as in prior multimodal segmentation approaches~\cite{broedermann2023hrfuser, zhang2023delivering, jia2024geminifusion}, in order to make them all compatible with the backbone they are fed to.
 Beyond being efficient, this design has two additional merits: 1) using the same backbone naturally allows non-RGB modalities such as lidar, radar, and event camera to get mapped to an RGB-compatible feature space, and 2) the feature adapters enable extraction of modality-specific information, providing complementary features to the RGB modality.
 Our experiments show a substantial reduction in model parameters (by 54\%) via this design, while not sacrificing performance.

-Extensive experiments show that our method, \Ours{} (Condition-Aware Fuser), effectively learns to weigh different modalities in the fusion according to the present condition. \Ours{} sets the new state of the art in multimodal panoptic and semantic segmentation, ranking first on the public MUSES~\cite{MUSES} benchmarks.
+Extensive experiments show that our method, \Ours{} (Condition-Aware Fuser), effectively learns to weigh different modalities in the fusion according to the present condition. \Ours{} sets the new state of the art on DeLiVER~\cite{zhang2023delivering} and ranks first on the public MUSES~\cite{MUSES} benchmarks for both multimodal panoptic and semantic segmentation.

 Our main contributions can be summarized as: \begin{itemize} \item \textbf{Condition-aware fusion:} We propose a \textit{Condition Token} that guides our model to adaptively fuse based on the present environmental conditions, significantly improving robustness in adverse scenarios. \item \textbf{Efficient architecture:} We newly utilize feature adapters in a shared-backbone sensor fusion architecture.
 Each sensor's features are aligned in a shared latent space, allowing efficient integration with the pre-trained backbone and reducing model size significantly. \item \textbf{Modular and scalable design:} Our architecture allows flexible and efficient addition of diverse sensor modalities, being adaptable to various sensor setups. \item \textbf{SOTA Performance:} We extensively ablate our method and demonstrate SOTA performance in multimodal panoptic and semantic segmentation. \end{itemize}